PUMNL/nl.pum.expertaccess/README.md

-nl.pum.expertaccess
+Expert access control to civicrm
 ===================

-Expert permissions to view their customers in CiviCRM
+Expert permissions to view their customers in CiviCRM.

+Restrict access to see only contacts which are clients on cases on which the user has the role 'expert'.